 A stunning scratch-built plastic model of an atomic rocket by master model-maker Michael 'Woozle' McGuire.
 This model was one of the winners in the "Space Racer" contest at Starship Modeler.
 It was inspired by Lester del Rey's short story "Habit".

 The darker sections of star-town are dangerous, much like any benighted urban area.
-Tourists enter at their own peril.
-There are predators who will rob you at gun-point, pick-pockets, con artists and related criminals.
+Tourists and other innocents will enter at their own peril.
+There are predators who will rob you at gun-point, pick-pockets, con artists, slavers, organleggers, and related criminals.
+Travel only in large armed groups and don't let your guard down.

 In his article Happy Landings!
 Starport Design in Traveller (White Dwarf #43) Thomas M. Price makes a strong case for locating Star-town inside the extrality fence, instead of outside as in the Traveller game.
 He notes that sale of fuel, repair fees, warehousing fees, and a percentage of cargo sales is not going to be bring in enough money to keep the starport solvent.
 Putting Star-town inside the extrality fence will not only give the starport license to get a cut of the money, but will also make Star-town much more lucrative.

 Inside the fence the local planet's laws do not apply, so Star-town can offer all sorts of (money-making) vices that are immoral and illegal (and in high demand) on the planet.
-And all tax-free as well.
+And all tax-free as well, just like an airport Duty-free shop.
 Since the starport managers are not fools, there will be an inner fence separating Star-town from the starport proper.
 The managers want their cut of Star-town money, but they won't allow unruly inhabitants or the criminal element to interfere with the operation of the port.

 Michael Andre-Driussi points out that the location of Star-town will depend upon how often spacecraft crash and how radioactive their exhaust is.
 Maybe Star-town will be at some distance from the actual landing site.
 Or it might be milder: with Star-town encircling the landing site, but with the low-rent district downwind in the footprint of the fallout zone.
 He also points out that the same factors will determine how far the spaceport itself is from any cities or other populated areas.
 Lots of crashes or landing pads that glow in the dark mean a spaceport in the middle of the desert or other barren wasteland.
 In that case, Star-town will be located approximately halfway between the starport and the nearest city, with regular mass-transit service to the port.